Deep Tree Tensor Networks: Method

 \textbf{DTTN $\textbf{\&}$ Quantum-inspired TNs}.
-The primary advantages of DTTN over Quantum-inspired TNs are twofold.
-(1) The alternative of the local map function.
-Existing TNs utilized trigonometric functions for local mapping, which resulted in each term of the network's unfolded form lacking higher-order ($\geq 2$) terms of the input elements, thus losing the capability of feature self-interaction.
-(2) The higher bond dimension induced by parameter-sharing properties.
-Quantum-inspired TNs parallelize the contraction of shared indexes of among $N$ cores within the same layer, but limited memory resources restrict the bond dimension to small values.
-We further explore the connection between DTTN and TNs in the following theorem. \begin{Theorem} Given the local mapping function $\phi^{i_1}(x_1)=[x_1^0,\cdots,x_1^{2^L}]^T$, a polynomial network with the expansion form of Equation~\ref{eq6}) can be transformed into a quantum-inspired TN model with finite bond dimension. \end{Theorem} Considering that the internal cores of a TN can be decomposed into a "core$\&$diagonal factor$\&$core" form via higher-order Singular Value Decomposition (HOSVD)~\citep{ref21} and merged with connectivity cores, we ignore the structural difference between DTTN and Quantum-inspired TNs.
-We believe this theorem not only establishes equivalence between quantum-inspired TNs and modern architectures but also provides guidance for the further development of interpretable and high-performance TNs.
+The main advantages of DTTN over Quantum-inspired TNs are twofold.
+(1) \textit{The alternative of the local map function.} Existing TNs employ trigonometric functions for local mapping, which leads to the absence of higher-order ($\geq 2$) terms involving input elements in the network's unfolded form.
+This limitation results in a loss of feature self-interaction capabilities.
+(2) \textit{Higher bond dimension induced by parameter-sharing properties.} Quantum-inspired TNs facilitate the parallel contraction of shared indices among $N$ cores within the same layer.
+However, due to limited memory capacity, the bond dimension must often be restricted to smaller values.
+The following theorem establishes the equivalence between DTTNs and TNs: \begin{Theorem} Given the local mapping function $\phi^{i_j}(x_j) = [x_j^0, \dotsc, x_j^{2^L}]^T$, a polynomial network with the expansion form of Equation~(\ref{eq6}) can be transformed into a quantum-inspired TNs model with finite bond dimension. \end{Theorem} Since the internal cores of a TN can be decomposed into a ``\textbf{core-diagonal factor-core}'' structure via Higher-order Singular Value Decomposition (HOSVD)~\cite{ref21} and subsequently merged with connectivity cores, we regard the structural differences between DTTN and quantum-inspired TNs as negligible.
+We believe the above theorem not only establishes an equivalence between quantum-inspired TNs and modern architectures, but also offers insights for the future development of more interpretable and high-performance TN models.

-\section{EXPERIMENTS}
+\section{Experiments}

 In this section, we provide a comprehensive assessment of the DTTN's effectiveness.
 Specifically, in Section 4.1, we perform experiments on a series of image classification benchmarks to validate the model's superiority over other multilinear and TN architectures.
-In Section 4.2, we demonstrate the broader impact of DTTN's feature interactions across two downstream tasks.
-Section 4.3 presents ablation studies to further dissect the design choices.
-We conclude with a discussion of the model's limitations.
+In Section 4.2, we show the broader impact of the DTTN across other domains, including recommendation system and partial differential equation (PDE) solving.
+Section 4.3 presents ablation studies aimed at examining the impact of various design choices.
+The paper concludes with a discussion of the model's limitations.
+Further analysis and detailed results are provided in the appendix.